 “Group activities within the community help young people to build their social skills and confidence in a safe and supportive environment.
-These activities are designed to help in their transition back to their local community and social life.” - Janet Tighe, Senior Occupational Therapist at Schoen Clinic Newbridge.
+These activities are designed to help in their transition back to their local community and social life.” - Janet Tighe, senior occupational therapist, Schoen Clinic Newbridge.

-When an individual is admitted to Schoen Clinic Newbridge, they will meet the occupational therapist and discuss their daily routine and interests with them.
+When an individual arrives at Schoen Clinic for eating disorder treatment, they will meet the Occupational Therapist and discuss their daily routine and interests with them.

-The aim is to integrate each person’s interests and daily routine into their activities at Newbridge.
-The occupational therapist will build up an understanding of what they enjoy and their motivation.
+The aim is to integrate each person’s interests and daily routine into their activities throughout treatment.
+The Occupational Therapist will build up an understanding of what they enjoy and their motivation.

 What do occupational therapy groups involve?

-Leisure group provides an opportunity for each patient to return to physical activity in a gentle manner, whilst building confidence in accessing the local community.
-Considering They are encouraged to consider the difference between appropriate and excessive exercise and enabling a balanced range of activity.
+The leisure group provides an opportunity for each patient to return to physical activity in a gentle manner, whilst building confidence in accessing the local community.
+They are encouraged to consider the difference between appropriate and excessive exercise and enable a balanced range of activity.
 Activities vary regularly but include badminton, table tennis, rounders, swimming and tennis within the local community.

-When working with younger people, the occupational therapists will work closely with the parents, to ensure they are able to provide support to sustain their lifestyle changes after discharge.
+When working with younger people, the Occupational Therapists will work closely with parents to ensure they are able to provide support to sustain their lifestyle changes after discharge.

-Our facilities enable the occupational therapists to work to maximum benefit.
-Schoen Clinic Newbridge has an occupational therapy kitchen, enabling patients to cook and eat meals as they would do at home and a large craft and activity area.
+Our facilities enable Occupational Therapists to work to maximum benefit.
+Schoen Clinic Newbridge, Schoen Clinic Chelsea and Schoen Clinic York have occupational therapy kitchens, enabling patients to cook and eat meals as they would do at home and a large craft and activity area.

 How do you qualify as an Occupational Therapist?